- Q: How does building roads reduce child deaths?

 World Bank: Worrying Trends in Child Mortality

-Child deaths have been halved over the last few decades thanks to better nutrition, health care, and standards of living.
-In 1990, 13 million children in developing countries died before the age of 5 from diseases such as diarrhea, malnutrition, pneumonia, AIDS, malaria, and tuberculosis.
-By 2006 that number had dropped to 10 million.
-Yet under-5 mortality rates remain unacceptably high: 8 million under-5 children die a year from preventable causes.
-Sub-Saharan Africa accounts for about half of those deaths, with the HIV/AIDS epidemic and civil conflicts hampering the region’s progress.
-Over half of the MDG countries are not on track to achieve the under-5 mortality target.
-The World Bank is redoubling efforts in nutrition, health care, infrastructure, and the other areas that can help save children’s lives.
+Child deaths have been almost halved over the last few decades thanks to better nutrition, health care, and standards of living.
+In 1990, more than 12 million children in developing countries died before the age of 5 from diseases such as diarrhea, malnutrition, pneumonia, AIDS, malaria, and tuberculosis.
+By 2012, that number had dropped to 6.6 million.
+Yet under-5 mortality rates remain unacceptably high, especially considering that most of these deaths are due to preventable or treatable causes.
+The child mortality MDG is one of the goals lagging farthest behind: more than half of all countries are not on track to reduce the under-5 death rate by two-thirds by 2015, and less than one third of IDA countries will meet the goal.
+The World Bank is redoubling efforts in nutrition, health care, infrastructure, and other areas that can help save children’s lives.

 - We can reduce child mortality by: